RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.0.0.4.266.24 Beta 2:
-   - CHANGED: Temperatures on Sysinfo page will now update every 3 seconds.
+   - CHANGED: Temperatures on Sysinfo page will now auto-update every 3 seconds.
    - CHANGED: Connections page now uses Ajax for slightly better rendering
    - CHANGED: Sysinfo will report if CTF is disabled by user or due to incompatible feature being enabled